gicheonkang/gicheonkang.github.io/index.md

 # News

+- [April 2025] I'm selected as a member of <a href="https://sites.google.com/view/rsspioneers2025/">RSS Pioneers</a>!
 - [Nov 2024] Happy to release a new robotics foundation model, <a href="https://clip-rt.github.io">CLIP-RT</a>!
 - [Aug 2024] I'm selected as a recipient of the Youlchon AI Star Fellowship.
 - [Jun 2024] <a href="https://arxiv.org/abs/2310.12547">PGA</a> is accepted at <a href="https://iros2024-abudhabi.org">IROS 2024</a>.